cloudpro-dev/datamap/README.md

 The following tasks are considered in scope:

-1. Improve mandatory marker using Material Icons
-2. Load mask for initial display
+1. Load mask for initial display
-3. Create `Diagram` file which defines a `Map` and also a list of `View` paths which should be selectable by user in drop-down located in the toolbar.
+2. Create `Diagram` file which defines a `Map` and also a list of `View` paths which should be selectable by user in drop-down located in the toolbar.

 # Defects